DevExpress-Examples/blazor-style-migration/readme.md

 You can also press `Ctrl+F` and search for a private CSS selector that you used in a previous version.
 This helps you find a selector used in v22.2 or prior, and copy the new equivalent of this selector.

-If you did not manage to find your scenario in this topic, you can inspect a component render and create a new CSS selector as described in the following articles:
+If you do not manage to find your scenario in this topic, you can inspect a component render and create a new CSS selector as described in the following articles:

 * [View and Change CSS](https://developer.chrome.com/docs/devtools/css/)<br/>
 * [How to Implement CSS-related Solutions for DevExpress Components](https://supportcenter.devexpress.com/internal/ticket/details/T632424)